mainmatter/playbook/project-procedure/digital-products/README.md

 a prototype that would still have to be converted into a real application anyway results in hugely improves effectiveness of the overall process.

-### Planning
+### Increment Planning

-Once the user stories are defined in the conception stage, define a plan for the current increment of the application.
+Once the user stories are defined in the product design stage, define a plan for the current increment of the application.
 For each user story that is part of an increment, list which of the non-essential aspects and edge cases will be included in the increment (e.g. configuring products of the most successful category), which ones will not (e.g. configuring products with little sales